ionep/compiler/README.md

 **Commands**

-1. *./parse*
+1. *./generate*

     Runs the parser and takes input from the user

-2. *./parse filepath*
+2. *./generate filepath*

-    Runs the parser on the input file mentioned in the argument
+    Runs the parser on the input file mentioned in the argument and generates C code "rexec.c"

     Eg: